Hartwig-Group/AbbVie-CN-Couplings-QSRR-and-HTE/README.md

 ## Project

-The code for this project is broken into two main sections: `ligand-qsar` which is focused on the chemoinformatic investigation of ligand activity and yields; and `substrate-clustering` for substrate clustering and selection for HTE.
+The code for this project is broken into two main sections: `ligand-qsar` which is focused on the chemoinformatic investigation of ligand activity and yields; and `substrate-space` for substrate clustering and selection for HTE.

 ## Installation